 All students interested in the Economics and the Business Economics major should be on the Econ Counseling Listserv.

-To declare the pre-major or major in Economics, please print the Department of Economics Change of Major request form and submit the form to the Economics Undergraduate Counselors in 2263 Bunche Hall for processing.
-For those occasions that the office is closed – please submit the form online via the MyUCLA Message Center.
-The subject title should be: Change of Major request form.
+To declare the Pre-Major in Economics or the Economics major, please complete the Change of Major Request Form and submit the form to the Economics Undergraduate Counseling Office online via the MyUCLA Message Center.
+The subject title of the message should be: Change of Major Request Form.

 Please Note: The Bachelor of Arts in Economics is now classified as a STEM major (CIP Code 45.0603: Econometrics and Quantitative Economics).
 This change is in effect for students with a Degree Expected Term of Fall Quarter 2019 or later.
 It does not apply retroactively.
 Also note that the degree designation remains a “Bachelor of Arts”.